Categories

 The global workforce:

-- Only 15% of employees are satisfied with their current jobs
+• Only 15% of employees are satisfied with their current jobs

-- 12% are actively searching for a job
+• 12% are actively searching for a job

-- 13% are casually looking for better opportunities
+• 13% are casually looking for better opportunities

-- 15% are thinking about changing jobs
+• 15% are thinking about changing jobs

 Why passive candidates?

 They’re potential long-term, top quality candidates – If you’re hiring a passive candidate, it obviously shows that they are willing to remain in a job long-term.
-This means you’re probably hiring someone that’s going to potentially stay with your company long term.
+This means you’re probably hiring someone who’s going to potentially stay with your company long term.

-They’re the best when it comes to qualifying for a specific skill set – They’ve been doing a great job at their current role, which means they have the skill set you’re looking for.
+They’re the best when it comes to qualifying for a specific skill set.
+They’ve been doing a great job at their current role, which means they have the skill set you’re looking for.

 They’re unlikely to ‘stretch the truth’ on their CVs.
-If they’re coming from a similar role, you can count on the fact they haven’t lied on their CV,
+If they’re coming from a similar role, you can count on the fact that they haven’t lied on their CV,

 They are valuable assets at their current employers.